randallard/fuzzy-lamp/README.md

-# fulcro-developers-guide-start
-use this to skip to the good part of the fulcro developers guide

-set deps.edn to open with IntelliJ double click deps.edn install deps as described here: https://cursive-ide.com/userguide/deps.html (must use v 0.12.1090 - tried through 0.12.1109 and they dont work)
+# Getting set up in IntelliJ Idea

+You should have Cursive installed in IntelliJ

+Start by setting deps.edn to open in IntelliJ - for example, in Windows file explorer, right click deps.edn and choose 'open with' then 'choose another application'.
+Check the box next to "Always use this app to open .edn files" and select IntelliJ Idea

+Open IntelliJ Idea by double clicking deps.edn

+Find and click the Terminal tab at the bottom of IntelliJ Idea cd to your repo, probably fulcro-developers-guide-start run shadow-cljs install with the following command

-run shadow-cljs install with the following command npm install shadow-cljs react react-dom --save run in the terminal npx shadow-cljs server browse to the localhost:9### listed
+    npm install shadow-cljs react react-dom --save

+run in the terminal

+    npx shadow-cljs server

+in a browser, go to the localhost:9### listed (where :9### is maybe :9630)

-click 'Builds'
+click 'Builds' in the top tabs list

+click on the word 'main' so you can see the updates as it compiles, text in a box labeled 'Status' will appear

 click 'Watch'
 wait for green

-click 'Dashboard'
-click localhost:8000
+in a new tab, go to http://localhost:8000

 Should see TODO

+If you have trouble with the following steps - refer to the instructions at: https://cursive-ide.com/userguide/deps.html

 in IntelliJ
 Edit Configurations